Do you want to More on Sinus Infection or COVID infection? Here we discuss this on this pandemic time

 Treatments for sinus infection

-Almost 70% of the individuals will recover from a sinus infection without the aid of prescription medications.
+Almost 70% of individuals will recover from a sinus infection without the aid of prescription medications.
 Usually, the symptoms pass away within a week to 10 days.

 If the doctor tells you that the sinusitis was due to a bacterial infection, then he will recommend you to take some antibiotics which can aid in relieving the symptoms in a short time.